SUNY New Paltz Department of Psychology

 Students must be approved to register for the practicum in disaster response class.

-• Course description: Supervised experience working in an applied setting related to psychology.
+- Course description: Supervised experience working in an applied setting related to psychology.
 This course is repeatable up to a maximum of 15 credits in practicum, fieldwork and independent study credits.
 Requirement for Disaster Studies minors, Disaster Studies Minors only, Disaster Psychology must be fulfilled as a prerequisite.

-• Apply for Permission to Register: Contact Mr. Andrew O’Meara for interview/registration information at omearaa2@newpaltz.edu.
+- Apply for Permission to Register: Contact Mr. Andrew O’Meara for interview/registration information at omearaa2@newpaltz.edu.

 Are there any selected topic classes?

 Yes!
 See below.
-Selected topic classes are considered advanced classes when thinking about where they might count in towards psychology majors and minors
+Selected topic classes are considered advanced classes when thinking about where they might count in towards psychology majors and minors.

-PSY493 Selected Topic: Total Leadership (3 credits)
+PSY393 Selected Topic: Sleep and Dreams (3 credits)

 What if I want to do an independent study?